 Experiencing anxiety on occasion is normal, and you may get anxious at work before a big meeting or before an exam in school.
 However, anxiety disorders are more than temporary fear or worry you might experience.
-A person experiencing anxiety disorder will notice their symptoms interfering with daily activities, such as school, work, or relationships.
+A person experiencing an anxiety disorder will notice their symptoms interfering with daily activities, such as school, work, or relationships.
 The symptoms will gradually worsen over time without anxiety treatment.

 As mentioned above, there are various types of anxiety disorders, including generalized anxiety disorder, phobia-related disorders, and panic disorder.
 The most common signs and symptoms will be discussed below.

 A person struggling with generalized anxiety disorder (GAD) will display symptoms of excessive worry or anxiety on most days for a period of at least six months.
 It may relate to their personal health, social interactions, work, and everyday routine life circumstances.
 The anxiety and fear may create issues in areas of their life, including school, work, or social interactions.

 - Easily fatigued

 - Unable to control their feelings of worry

 - Muscle tension

 - Sleep problems, including falling asleep or staying asleep, unsatisfying sleep, or restlessness

 Someone with panic disorder will experience recurrent and unexpected panic attacks.
 A panic attack is a sudden period of intense fear that comes on quickly and peaks within a few minutes.
 These attacks will occur unexpectedly or be brought on by specific triggers, such as a situation or feared object.